The Detectives

 Detective A

-We should have seen this.
-It is too obvious.
+Wait.
+It's too obvious.
 Look at how the wine glass is right there in the middle of the red puddle on the carpet.
 He wanted us to see the glass.
-He is trying to throw us off.
+He's trying to throw us off.

 Detective B